jeremytammik/3dwc/0073_firerating_modified.md

 - [C# REST API client accessing the new route](#3)
 - [Download and diff](#4)

+#### <a name="1"></a>Modern JavaScript Bundling Tools

 Before getting to that, here is a quick pointer to a thorough and interesting article on consolidating modern JavaScript tooling from [Philippe Leefsma](http://adndevblog.typepad.com/cloud_and_mobile/philippe-leefsma.html), who says:

 > Here is a worthy read to
 help [understanding JavaScript modules, bundling and  transpiling](http://www.sitepoint.com/javascript-modules-bundling-transpiling).

+The gist of the article is providing an overview of and a solution for the current complex situation:

+> Personally, I don’t care for building asset pipelines any longer, what I’m looking for is minimal config tools that allow me to use modern tooling as needed: Things like Sass, Autoprefixer, Babel and Coffeescript, a proper module system and loader without having to worry about the implementation, configuration and ongoing maintenance.
+In essence, every developer has been investing time into creating asset pipelines over the last few years, that’s a lot of wheel re-invention going on and a lot of wasted hours.

+It wraps up saying:

+> If you just want to use modules, then Browserify, jspm or Webpack with the default options will do the job.

+> Keep the tooling simple and the configuration light.
+Happy Bundling.

 #### <a name="2"></a>A MongoDB Query and Express Route Using $gt